 Approximately 15% of couples are unintentionally childless.
 For close to 60% of these couples, the cause of childlessness rests with the limited fertility of the male partner.
-The quality of sperm has been decreasing over the last several decades, a clear yet daunting trend.
+The quality of sperm has been decreasing over the last several decades, a clear yet daunting trend.1 On average, a typical 30 year-old male today has less than half the sperm capable of fertilizing an egg than his counterpart 50 years ago.
+Most researchers contribute this to a generally poor diet.2

 A long-term French study conducted in 2012 found that the average sperm quality (count, concentration, motility) in men has declined 33% in just the last 17 years.
 The study included spermiograms from more than 5,000 men at various clinics.
 The results can therefore be deemed highly significant.
 It is estimated that 40% of men worldwide evidence a bad spermiogram and subsequently have only limited fertility.